thijoubert/chulapa/collections/_posts/2021-10-19-Office365-Tokens-Lifetime.md

 In order to limit the risk related to the 1 hour window for access tokens, Microsoft is currently deploying the "[Continuous Access Evaluation](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-continuous-access-evaluation)".

 **On October 31st, the feature will be activated by default for all tenants.
-It is still possible to disable it via :**
+It is still possible to disable it via:**

 <img src="https://thijoubert.github.io/assets/img/posts/2021-10-19_Office365-Tokens-Lifetime_5.png" >